SusanNjoya/SusanNjoya/README.md

 - 👋 Hi, I’m @SusanNjoya
 - 👀 I’m interested in data science and analytics
-- 🌱 I’m currently learning Java, and Python
+- 🌱 I’m currently learning Java and C++
 - 💞️ I’m looking to collaborate on projects involving the social sciences

 <!---